This Au Jus is a French term meaning "with juice." The term is used to describe the serving

 Place the roasting pan on two (2) burners on medium heat.
 Add the beef

-stock and stir to release any browned bits in the pan.
+stock and stir and scrape the bottom of the pan to release any browned bits in the pan.
 Add red wine of your choice.

 Bring mixture to a boil and cook until the stock is slightly reduced, about 5

 minutes.
 Au jus is not thick like a typical sauce or gravy.

 Season to taste with salt and pepper.

 Transfer to a gravy boat or serve in small individual containers for each guest.